VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Experiments

 \subsection{Effectiveness of Data for Synthetic Training Data Generation}

-Finally, in addition to evaluating our method against baselines on quantitative metrics for diversity, we also evaluate whether a model trained on data using \ourmethod\ would result in higher model performance compared to a model trained on synthetic data generated by the default baseline approach.
+Finally, we also evaluate whether a model trained on data using \ourmethod\ would result in higher model performance compared to a model trained on synthetic data generated by the \textsc{Default} baseline.

-To do this, we consider the GSM8K task.
-We generate $1000$ questions using the prompt ``Generate a mathematical question for Grade School Math''.
+We consider the GSM8K task and generate $1000$ questions using the prompt ``Generate a mathematical question for Grade School Math''.
 We use 5-shot prompting for GPT4 \cite{openai2024gpt4technicalreport} to answer these questions to obtain (question, answer) pairs for the training data.
-We then train Gemma-2b-it and Gemma-7b-it models (instruction-tune) using just these $1000$ examples.
-We compare against models trained on the same number of examples but generated using a temperature baseline.
+We then train Gemma-2b-it and Gemma-7b-it models (instruction-tune) using just these $1000$ examples (refer Appendix \ref{gsm9k-train} for training details).
+We compare against models trained on the same number of examples but generated using a \textsc{Default} baseline.
 We evaluate both settings on the standard GSM8K test set \cite{cobbe2021trainingverifierssolvemath}.
 Results are shown in Table \ref{tab:predictive}.
 We note that data generated using \ourmethod\ yields a significantly higher model performance than the baseline, suggesting the effectiveness of our method and more generally the effectiveness of training on diverse data ($35.7$ vs $45.7$ -- see column Gemma-7b-it).
 In fact, we noted that using only $500$ examples, we were able to almost match (and even outperform) the performance of models trained on data generated by the \textsc{Default} baseline, further underscoring the importance of diversity in training data, an observation noted by several prior works \cite{bukharin2024data,pang2024improving}